khalid-el-masnaoui/PHP-Notes/BEST-PRACTICES.md

 ## Get Latest PHP

-Try to make sure to have the latest PHP versions installed as they come with updates and features that can help prevent major security flaws.
+New versions of PHP are released regularly with security fixes and improvements.
+By using the latest version, you’ll have the benefit of these fixes and improvements as well as any new features that might be helpful for your application.